 The car accident lawyers at Kelleher Law do not back down from powerful opponents when fighting for compensation on your behalf.
 When dealing with a traumatic injury and a damaged car, it can feel overwhelming and downright impossible to speak with an insurance adjuster.
 Rely on our experienced car accident attorneys in Naples and Fort Myers, Florida, or in Atlanta, Georgia, to handle your claim for you.

 To learn more about accidents in Florida, please review the sections below:

 - Common Car Accident Injuries

-- What You Should Do After a Car Accident
+- What Steps Should I Take After A Car Accident?

 - What About My PIP Coverage?

-- Why Hire an Attorney After a Crash?
+- Should I Hire An Attorney After A Car Crash?

 - Accidents Involving Uninsured or Underinsured Motorists